Heretic (film): Critical response

+The performance of Hugh Grant was praised by critics.

+Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on 49 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "C+" on an A+ to F scale, while those polled by PostTrak gave it a 70% overall positive score.

+Brian Tallerico in his review for RogerEbert.com praised the performances, cinematography and the script calling it "a marvelous blend of religious history and sociopathic behavior".
 Peter Bradshaw, in a review for The Guardian, described the film as "gruesome and bizarre and preposterous" and highlighted the performance of Hugh Grant, calling him "suave, dapper and evil".
 McKay Coppins, in The Atlantic, described the film as "A Horror Movie About an Atheist Who Won't Shut Up".
 Filmmaker Rich Peppiatt named it one of his top 10 feature films of 2024, praising Grant's performance.

 Church responses

 The LDS Church released a statement condemning the film's portrayal of violence against women.
 They then posted an article on missionary safety, intended to "assist journalists and the public with questions and concerns regarding the safety and well-being of missionaries".
-A number of former Latter-day Saints praised the film for its realistic and nuanced portrayal of missionaries.
+A number of former Latter-day Saints praised the film as a realistic and nuanced portrayal of missionaries.

 Writing in The Christian Post, the Christian apologist Robin Schumacher noted that Mr. Reed became "his own god and asserting control over those around him—something that is indeed frightening".
 Schumacher concludes that Mr. Reed's behaviour in the film was consistent with Fyodor Dostoevsky's dictum: "Without God all things are permitted."
-The apologist did criticize the film, however, for Mr. Reed spouting the ahistorical claims of the Christ myth theory.
+Schumacher did criticize the film, however, for Mr. Reed spouting the claims of the Christ myth theory.
 In the same vein, Bret Eckelberry, in his review for Plugged In, critiques Heretic for presenting this "poorly evidenced fringe hypothesis widely rejected by both Christian and secular scholars" as "something new and shocking."